State's increased cases 9,720, back-to-back under 10k: deaths up 153 vs. 129 day before

 Weekly changes: The one-week death increase was 21,614 at 5.4 percent.
 The rise one Sunday ago was 1,749.

-Top-ranked states: No. 1 New York: had an increase of 191 to rise to 42,325 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of 210 to rise to 42,535 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 California: increase of U.S.-high 429 two days after state-record 764 deaths at 36,790.
-No. 3 Texas with rise of 208 at 34,322.
-No. 5: New Jersey: increase of 17 at 20,951.
+No. 2 California: increase of U.S.-high 328 three days after state-record 764 deaths at 37,118.
+No. 3 Texas with rise of 72 at 34,394.
+No. 5: New Jersey: increase of 21 at 20,972.

 Cases